cloudify-cosmo/repex/README.md

 - `with` - what you replace with.
 - `must_include` - as an additional layer of security, you can specify a set of regex based strings to look for to make sure that the files you're dealing with are the actual files you'd like to replace the expressions in.
 - `validator` - validator allows you to run a validation function after replacing expressions.
 It receives `type` which can be either `per_file` or `per_type` where `per_file` runs the validation on every file while `per_type` runs once for every `type` of file; it receives a `path` to the script and a `function` within the script to call.
 Note that each validation function must return `True` if successful while any other return value will fail the validation.
 The validating function receives the file's path as and a logger as arguments.
+- `diff` - if `true`, will write a git-like unified diff to a file under `cwd/.rpx/diff-PATH_REGEX`.
+Note that `PATH_REGEX` can be anything which means that the names of the files will look somewhat weird.
+The diff will be written for each replacement.
+See below for an example.

 In case you're providing a path to a file rather than a directory: